Youth Sports Injury Attorney in Phoenix, AZ

 What Is Overuse Sports Injury?

 Among children aged five to 14 years, about 40 percent of emergency department visits were due to sports related injuries.
 Many of these injuries occur due to sport overexposure.
 Overexposure is playing one sport for prolonged periods or multiple sports within one timeframe.
-Cantor Injury Lawyers know that when children do not take breaks between seasons of sports or play too many sports at once, their bodies break down through overuse injuries.
+Hirsch & Lyon Accident Law know that when children do not take breaks between seasons of sports or play too many sports at once, their bodies break down through overuse injuries.

 Overuse injuries are more common today than ever before.
 This is because parents and coaches are pushing children to achieve greater heights in competitive activities.
 Due to the strenuous training of these activities and lack of rest periods or seasons “off” from training, youth are prone to experience repetitive injuries once only seen in adult athletes or hard laborers.